Connecting North West business to relevant training, insight, conversation and each other

 Developers have been concerned that property owners were able to hold out for large ‘ransom’ payments due to the threat of being able to obtain an injunction from a court which would prevent the development from proceeding or even require demolition.

-The Law Commission – the independent body which reviews laws and recommends reform – has now produced a report and a draft Bill which aims to bring clarity to the law and which is likely to lead to less injunctions being granted in the future.
+The Law Commission has now produced a report and a draft Bill which aims to bring clarity to the law and which is likely to lead to less injunctions being granted in the future.

-He said: “The proposed changes are to be welcomed in my view.
-There are two main initiatives in particular which will have the greatest impact.
+There are two main initiatives in particular which will have the greatest impact:

-“Another change would mean that if affected neighbours want to claim an injunction they only have eight months to do so from receipt of a notice from the developer – a so-called ‘put up or shut up’ notice.
+- Affected neighbours who want to claim an injunction would only have eight months to do so from receipt of a notice from the developer – a so-called ‘put up or shut up’ notice.